Yonder Carolina tells local and regional stories through photography, art and digital media.

 Updated May 2024

-In 1979, the Department of Transportation conducted a survey of the future path of the 485 outer loop in order to identify sites of historical significance.
+In 1979, the Department of Transportation conducted a survey of the future path of Charlotte's 485 outer loop, in order to identify sites of historical significance.
 While the Polk cemetery was saved, most sites noted on the survey were not preserved.

 Once the DOT determined to preserve and relocate the cemetery, state officials commissioned UNC Charlotte’s Archaeology Department to coordinate the exhumation and reinternment.
 In December of 1988, archaeologist, and now famous author, Kathy J. Reichs led the relocation effort of the Polk Family Cemetery to its present location at JKP State Historic Site.
-While the remains were in poor condition, Reichs identified 101 individual graves and successfully documented and reinterred each burial and the remaining grave markers.
+While the remains were in poor a poor state of preservation, Reichs identified 102 individual graves and successfully documented and reinterred each burial and the remaining grave markers.